cloudflare/cloudflare-docs/content/support/SSL TLS/Edge Certificates SSL TLS configuration/_index.md

 # Welcome to the Edge Certificates SSL TLS configuration section

-Below you will find links off to the relavent sections for Edge Certificates SSL TLS configuration focused material
+Below you will find links to the relevant sections for Edge Certificates SSL TLS configuration focused material.

 {{<directory-listing>}}